Understanding Violence

 Over the years, I’ve been threatened by parents, sworn at by students, and even had my professionalism questioned by the very system I devoted myself to.

-There was a time when I was interviewed by the Education Department after a student accused me of picking them up and swinging them around the room.
+There was also a time when I was interviewed by the Education Department after a student accused me of picking them up and swinging them around the room.
 I was devastated.

 Empathy for teachers